kfdf/intrusive-index/README.md

 reduce(operation: (accum: T, value: T, i: number) => T): T
 ```

 These three methods consume the underlying sequence and produce some sort of a result.
 The `reduce` method of the standard array class throws an error when the array is empty and no `initialValue` is provided.
-The iterator method returns `undefined` instead.
+The library method returns `undefined` instead.

 ### map/filter/concat